tinkerbell/tinkerbell-docs/docs/contrib/index.md

 ## Contributing to the Codebase

-You can find all our projects on [GitHub](https://github.com/tinkerbell), have a look at issues and pull requests and if you can't figure out anything you want to do let's ping us on Slack.
+You can find all our projects on [GitHub](https://github.com/tinkerbell).
+Have a look at issues and pull requests and if you can't figure out anything you want to do, ping us on Slack.

 Currently we are doing a lot of work around: